 Eleanor Lingham is a Senior Lecturer in Mathematics at Sheffield Hallam University.
 She holds a PhD in Mathematics from the University of Nottingham, and a Masters Degree in Mathematics from University College Cork, Ireland.
 She joined Sheffield Hallam University in 2015.

-Eleanor’s main research area is complex analysis.
-One topic that she is particularly interested in is function theory, which is the study of the properties of different types of functions.
+Eleanor’s main research area is complex analysis, in particular function theory, which is the study of the properties of different types of functions.

-Eleanor is currently co-authoring a book entitled ‘Research Problems in Function Theory’ with Prof. Walter K. Hayman.
-This project involves researching the development of a list of over 500 complex analysis problems that range over nine areas of complex analysis.
+Eleanor has co-authored a book entitled ‘Research Problems in Function Theory’ with Prof. Walter K. Hayman.
+This project involved researching the development of over 500 complex analysis problems that range over nine areas of complex analysis.

 Eleanor is a Fellow of the Higher Education Academy and a member of the London Mathematical Society.